Penrith Panthers: 2022–2024 (Dynasty, Further Premierships)

 At the conclusion of the 2023 regular season, Penrith claimed their second Minor Premiership in a row and their fifth overall as they defeated North Queensland 44–12 to finish ahead of Brisbane on for and against.
 Penrith won their third straight premiership, and fifth overall, by beating the Brisbane Broncos 26–24 in the 2023 Grand Final after coming back from being 16 points down in the final 20 minutes.
 Ahead of the 2024 NRL season, Penrith travelled to England for their 2024 World Club Challenge final against Wigan.
 Penrith would lose the match 16–12.

 On 6 October 2024, Penrith captured their fourth successive NRL premiership by defeating the Melbourne Storm in the Grand Final to the 2024 NRL season.
-This win exorcised the demons from their heartbreaking defeat to the Storm four years prior in what was to be the first of five consecutive Grand Finals which they would contest during this remarkable dynastic run of successive championships, the likes of which is unprecedented in the history of top-tier salary-capped sports leagues worldwide.
+This win helped them recover from their heartbreaking defeat to the Storm four years prior, in what was to be the first of five consecutive Grand Finals which they would contest during this run of successive championships, the likes of which is unprecedented in the history of top-tier salary-capped sports leagues worldwide.

-In the 2025 NRL season, Penrith's season got off to a bad start with the club losing five of their opening six matches.
-At the midway point of the season, Penrith were sitting last on the table.
-The club would then win their next nine matches.
-Towards the end of the year, Penrith would lose back to back golden point extra-time matches against Canberra and Melbourne.
-Penrith would eventually finish 7th on the table and qualify for the finals.
-Penrith's quest for a fifth straight premiership ended against Brisbane in the preliminary final where they lost 16-14.